North Camp 2017 - Romans & Reformation

 PLEASE NOTE: Wherever possible, we prefer registrations to be made on the website, NOT via this form.

 About The Topic - Romans & Reformation

 500 years ago in Germany, something significant happened, although the people there may not have realised it at the time.
 Around 1500 years before that, something significant happened in Jerusalem, and again the people there may not have realised it at the time.
-At West Camp 2017 we will see how the gospel of Jesus Christ began its impact in Jerusalem and how this thing called 'The Reformation" impacts our lives today.
+At North Camp 2017 we will see how the gospel of Jesus Christ began its impact in Jerusalem and how this thing called 'The Reformation" impacts our lives today.
 We will be using the book of Romans to help us.

 About The Speaker - Rev. Luke Brownley

 Luke is married to Katherine and they have 4 children.
 Luke grew up in a Christian family and a Presbyterian Church, but it wasn't until around the age of 18, he changed from being 'a Christian' to someone who wanted to serve God with their life.
 At the age of 26, Luke quit his job as PE teacher to do a Christian apprenticeship at RMIT Christian Union.
 After that, he went to PTC to train to become a Pastor.
 Since the start of 2015, Luke has been the pastor at Hume Presbyterian Church.
 Luke enjoys spending time with his family as well as playing and watching sport.

 Bible & pens; drink bottle; appropriate clothing; old clothes and shoes for messy activities; bath towel & toiletries; pillow, sleeping bag / doona & sheet; money for bookstall, merchandise & tuckshop; costume beginning with the first letter of your name!!!

 Contact North Camp Convenor Sherif & Lauren Mehanni at firstname.lastname@example.org or call or text the PYV office on 0434 198 156.